|

 9. The Joseph Story: Genesis 37–50

-Part V: Reading Genesis as Christians
+Part 5: Reading Genesis as Christians

 10. The Christological Difference

-Appendix 1: Commentaries on the Book of Genesis
+Appendix 1: Commentaries on Genesis

 Notes